Get An Incredible Value Out Of Starpoints With LAN’s New OneWorld Award Chart!!!

 Get 1,000 LANPASS kilometers for signing up for a LAN account.

-Clarification: This deal is basically only good on non-stop flights, and is best on short-haul flights.
+This deal is basically only good for non-stop flights, and is best on short-haul flights.
 It only works on round-trip flights.
-Go to the comments to read an example for how to calculate the pricing of a stop flight and why this isn’t a good way to get from JFK to Tel Aviv.

 LAN has made some major changes to their OneWorld award chart.
 They now charge a set amount of miles for each flight segment, which makes connecting flights cost significantly more kilometers than it did with the old chart.
 At the same time there some new bargains especially on short-haul nonstops that can be found with the new chart.